ceelogre/logos/README.md

 # Logos Collection

-This is a collection of logos to use freely.
+This is a collection of brand logos to use freely.
 PRs are welcome!